erdc/air-water-vv/3d/Penny_Price_Diffraction/README.rst

-Penny and Price diffraction benchmark case
+Wave diffraction - Penny and Price (1952)
 ==================================================================

 Wave diffraction presents a boundary behaviour of waves associated with the bending of their path.
 Wave diffraction involves a change in direction of the wave propagation as they pass through an opening or around a barrier.
 The waves are, then, seen to pass around the barrier into regions behind it and disturb the water behind it.